 The third day and third attempt to sightsee was slightly hampered by the icy gales blowing off Donegal Bay so back to the airport we went tucking into airport sandwiches before we got too used to the five-star treatment.

 Special offers abound at Lough Eske Castle for foodies and spa-lovers alike.
 The full list is here and also includes a number of seasonal offers such as for Valentine’s Day and St Patrick’s Day.
-Also to celebrate 10 years in business the castle is offering customers the same 2007 nightly rate they opened with ten years ago.

 For further enquiries either complete the contact form, call the reservations team on +353 7497 25100 or mail email@example.com.